23 Mixed and Hierarchical Models

 Example 23.2 (Sleep deprivation) Belenky et al. (2003) conducted an experiment to measure the effect of sleep deprivation on reaction time.
 A group of 18 experimental subjects spent 14 days in the laboratory.
 For the first 3 nights, they were required to be in bed for eight hours per night; for the next seven days, they were only allowed three hours per night.
 Each day, they completed several tests of alertness and reaction time, including one that directly measured how quickly they pressed a button after seeing a visual stimulus.
 Our data hence includes 10 observations per subject: three days of baseline measurements and seven days of sleep deprivation.

 The goal is to measure the effect of sleep deprivation on reaction time, including how reaction time changes as the number of days of deprivation increases.
-We might model respondent \(i\)’s reaction time as \[ \text{time}_i = \beta_0 + \beta_1 \text{days} + e, \] but it is reasonable to expect that each subject had a different reaction time at baseline (0 days) and that each was affected differently by sleep deprivation.
-Instead we might allow both the slope and intercept to vary by subject: \[ \text{time}_i = \alpha_i + \beta_i \text{days} + e. \] Here \(\alpha\) and \(\beta\) are both random effects.
+We might model respondent \(i\)’s reaction time on day \(d\) as \[ \text{time}_{id} = \beta_0 + \beta_1 d + e, \] but it is reasonable to expect that each subject had a different reaction time at baseline (0 days) and that each was affected differently by sleep deprivation.
+If this is not accounted for, the errors \(e\) will be dependent between observations of the same subject on different days.

 23.2 Mixed models